Back

 , and go.
 Behind the scenes, our instance translates those calls into network messages.Time‑sliced: When your process runs, it owns the whole GPU.
 You have access to the full VRAM and compute of the card you pay for.
 When the process finishes (or you idle out), we can pass that GPU to someone else.

-TCP adds a bit of delay, but most ML jobs spend far more time computing than waiting for data.
-By strategically optimizing the way your program runs behind the scenes, we usually land within 1×–1.8× of a direct‑attach GPU.
-Less optimized tasks may be much worse, but sometimes this can even be faster than native; check our docs to see what we've most thoroughly tested.
+~10-20 milliseconds for the initial connection (blinking is ~200 milliseconds), and a scaled runtime increase.
+Fortunately, most ML jobs spend far more time computing than waiting for data.
+By strategically optimizing the way your program runs behind the scenes, we can prevent network latency from affecting your GPU computation.
+Check our docs to see what we've most thoroughly tested.

 When your job ends, we wipe every byte of GPU memory and reset the card so no data leaks to the next user.
 Each process runs in its own sandbox.

 Tell us what you need—ping our team in Discord.
-The first $20 each month is free, so spin up an A100 GPU and see how it feels.
+Spin up an A100 GPU and see how it feels.

 Carl Peterson